Automattic/team51-cli/scaffold/templates/EXAMPLE-README.md

 If the PHPCS checks are taking too long because of a plugin/code that we aren't responsible for, feel free to include that plugin folder in the files `.vipgoci_lint_skip_folders` and `.vipgoci_phpcs_skip_folders`.
 Please use this feature sparingly.
 We view the checks as a safety mechanism that can save sites from serious errors.

-If `mu-plugins` are needed for a project, create a `mu-plugins` directory and include a `mu-autoloader.php` file within that mu-plugins directory (`/mu-plugins/mu-autoloader.php`).
-In that `mu-autoloader.php` file, add the following contents:
+If `mu-plugins` are needed for a project, create directories within the `mu-plugins` folder with the filename to be loaded named the same as the folder that it is in.
+It will be automatically picked up by `mu-plugins/mu-loader.php` which should look something like this:

 ```
 <?php